QuasarApp/FileServer/README.md

 # FileServer
-this is cpp file http server for quasarApp.
+this is cpp file http server for QuasarApp.

 # This template supports next build targets: